stwalsh4118/clio/docs/delivery/4/prd.md

 ## Open Questions

-1. **Indexing Strategy**: Should we index markdown content directly or extract structured data?
-2. **Full-text Search**: What content should be indexed?
+1. **Full-text Search**: What content should be indexed?
 Just messages?
 Commit messages?
 Code diffs?
-3. **Database Size**: Should we implement data retention/archival policies?
+2. **Database Size**: Should we implement data retention/archival policies?
-4. **Migration Strategy**: How should we handle schema changes in production?
+3. **Migration Strategy**: How should we handle schema changes in production?
-5. **Backup Strategy**: Should we implement automatic database backups?
+4. **Backup Strategy**: Should we implement automatic database backups?
-6. **Performance**: Should we implement caching layer for frequently accessed data?
+5. **Performance**: Should we implement caching layer for frequently accessed data?
+6. **Message Storage**: Should we store full message content or compress/truncate very long messages?

 ## Related Tasks